- About ASF

 Infectious disease expert Dr. Stanley Plotkin says epilepsy does not increase the risk of contracting the coronavirus, nor does it add additional risk to someone who is diagnosed.

-DEE-P Connections, in conjunction with International Foundation for CDKL5 Research-IFCR and Epilepsy Foundation of America, is pleased to invite you to join us for a webinar specifically geared towards our families.
-They hosted a webinar “Protecting Medically Complex and/or Immune-Suppressed Children with Epilepsy from COVID-19.”
+DEE-P Connections, in conjunction with International Foundation for CDKL5 Research-IFCR and Epilepsy Foundation of America, hosted a webinar titled “Protecting Medically Complex and/or Immune-Suppressed Children with Epilepsy from COVID-19.”
 View the webinar here:

 The Epilepsy Foundation hosted a Facebook live with Patty Osborne Shafer, RN, MN, Jacqueline French, MD and Elaine Wirrell, MD.
 A Facebook live in Spanish aired on Thursday, March 19, at 8 p.m.
 ET with Angel Hernandez, MD and Joe Sirven, MD who answered questions from their Spanish-speaking community.

 CURE hosted a Facebook live stream on COVID-19 with neurologist Dr. Jeffrey Loeb, neuroimmunologist Dr. Michael Carrithers from the University of Illinois at Chicago, and pediatric neurologist Dr. Douglas R. Nordli from UChicago Medicine.

 Amy S.F.
 Lutz, President and Co-founder of EASI Foundation, shares how new COVID-19 policies can harm the most vulnerable.

 The MSU Autism Lab hosted a webinar providing an overview on how to parent coach via telehealth.
 You can watch the recorded webinar here.